guidias1212/road_to_fullstack/03_BACK-END/03_Other_Languages/01_Java/08_relational_databases/06_SQL/README.md

 **INSERT INTO:**

-The INSERT INTO statement is used to insert new records in a table.
+The INSERT INTO statement is used to insert new records in a table:
 ```
 INSERT INTO table_name (column1, column2, column3, ...)
 VALUES (value1, value2, value3, ...);